RocketChat/docs-old/contributing/google-season-of-docs-2019/README.md

 - **Mentors**: @markus.kirsch @rodrigok
 - **Description**: We at Rocket.Chat take pride in taking extra efforts in providing a true open source and secure messenging solution.
 Transparency and trust are key features of our products.
 This is an exciting opportunity to work with our team of experts to create a comprehensive documentation of the security features of Rocket.chat and create implementation guides for configuring Rocket.Chat to follow compliance regimes such as GDPR, HIPAA and NIST.

+### Project leadership directions and roadmaps

+- **Mentors**: @gabriel.engel  @marcelo.schmidt
+- **Description**: Transparency is a cornerstone value of many open source projects.
+Rocket.Chat aims to support this value by offering a set of frequently updated project directional documents - including roadmaps, visionary, strategy and white papers.
+These will incorporate input from the wider community through interactive feedback as well as regular reviews.
+A system will be implemented to present this content in various consumable formats.
+You will be working with Rocket.Chat's leadership team in formulating and authoring of these documents.

+### JS SDK documentation

+- **Mentors**: TBD
+- **Description**: Document all the implementation of JS SDK.

+### Apps Engine guides

+- **Mentors**: TBD
+- **Description**: Create guides of how to start developing apps for Rocket.Chat